5/12/08

 There is one organization that is leading the charge in developing professional short sale experts - RealtyU.
 RealtyU, in cooperation with over 36 real estate schools nationwide, have created the official Certified Short-Sale Professional (CSP) course to teach agents how to successfully negotiate and close more short sale transactions.

-Find out more at www.cspdesignation.com.
+Find out more at http://www.cspdesignation.com.

-FRANK LL0SA Va Broker- BLOG.FranklyRealty.com said...
+12. FRANK LL0SA Va Broker- BLOG.FranklyRealty.com says:

 The Washington Post just did a story on this.
 They said I ask these Top 10 question before putting in an offer.
 She meant, before I even show it!